Learn more about Velocity Partners offshore software development company

 There’s no doubt that writing unit tests for our code is an excellent practice that results in great benefits.
 But in this article I want to touch on the subject about of writing the tests before the production code (a technique known as Test-Driven Development, or TDD), or if I should cover the code with tests (write tests after production code).

-Last year there was a great discussion on this subject.
+Last year there was a great .
 The subject triggers passions and there are who suggest that not writting the tests first is unacceptable.

 When I’m asked about if I use TDD on a daily basis, my response is it depends.
 As all practices that we use in agile, the context influences many things, and we cannot be close-minded and think that TDD applies in all cases.
 I generally don’t have enought time to elaborate my answer when asked, that’s why I’m writing this article.
 The following are some factors I consider when deciding to apply TDD or not :